xebia-functional/android-wunderground-client/README.md

 **forecast** Returns a summary of the weather for the next 3 days.
 This includes high and low temperatures, a string text forecast and the conditions.

-**webcams** Returns locations of nearby Personal Weather Stations and URL's for images from their web cams.
+**webcams** Returns locations of nearby Personal Weather Stations and URLs for images from their web cams.

-¡¡Important!!
-The feature params "history" and "planner" have this format "history_YYYYMMDD" and "planner_YYYYMMDD".
-You must use withSuffix method.
+Important!!
+The feature params "history" and "planner" are dates with the following format "history_YYYYMMDD" and "planner_YYYYMMDD".
+You can use the withSuffix method to achieve the correct format.
 Example:

 ```java
 withSuffix(Feature.history, "20120810")